shanepeckham/ContainersOnAzure_IntroLab/README.md

 * INSIGHTSKEY: <you app insights key from step 2>
 * SOURCE: This is a free text field which we will use specify where we are running the container from.
 I use the values localhost, AppService, ACI and K8 for my tests

-So to run the container on your local machine, enter the following command, substituting your environment variable values:
+So to run the container on your local machine, enter the following command, substituting your environment variable values (if you are running Docker on Windows, omit the 'sudo'):

 ```
 sudo docker run --name go_order_sb -p 8080:8080 -e DATABASE="<your cosmodb username from step 1>" -e PASSWORD="<your cosmodb password from step 1>" -e INSIGHTSKEY="<you app insights key from step 2>" -e SOURCE="localhost"  --rm -i -t shanepeckham/go_order_sb